NOTE: Here is the video version of this blog, from episode 57 of the TV show, Digging for Truth by the Associates for Biblical Research.

 “The scrolls proved to be an important link in an unbroken chain of texts that contribute to establishing the textual reliability of the Old Testament Scriptures – a chain whose links date from 600 BC (the Ketef Hinnom Scrolls) to AD 1008 (Codex Leningradensis)…The Dead Sea manuscripts give scholars biblical texts that date over 1000 years earlier than any previously known Hebrew manuscripts.
 It s important to note that these texts come from a time where no authorized standard text existed from which to transmit the Hebrew Bible, and therefore, greatly informed scholars of the process of transmission and the care with which the Hebrew Scriptures were copied through the centuries.”

 Many people today write off the Bible as a book of myths and legends.
-Some, with questionable logic, dismiss it as unreliability simply because it is a “religious book.”
+Some, with questionable logic, dismiss it as unreliable simply because it is a “religious book.”
 I believe these ten discoveries – but a few of the hundreds that have been made – confirm that the Old Testament is a historically accurate document which has been reliably transmitted over millennia.

 EVEN MORE DISCOVERIES: